wilsonmar/VisualStudio/AzureCosting.md

 For these specific servers, cost is directly proportional to the number of cores.
 So 8 smaller machines with 1 core is the same cost as 1 big machine with 8 cores.

-### <a name="Calcs"> Calcs</a>
+The **Incr.
+Ratio** (Increment Ratio) of the larger divided by the smaller is calculated to show that pricing also doubles as servers get larger.

-Using more cores does not necessarily mean a proportional increase in processing rate is achieved.
+In reality using more cores does not necessarily mean a proportional increase in processing rate is achieved.
-    Typically, doubling the number of cores would yield 70% or less improvement in processing throughput.
+In our experiments, doubling the number of cores would yield at most 70% in transaction processing throughput.
 This means more smaller servers may be cost less overall than larger servers.

+Load balancers that distribute load across servers do not distribute load evenly.

   COMMENTARY:
   Microsoft may consider a "volume discount" of sorts to reflect the diminishing returns from more cores.
   However, this would complicate calculations somewhat.

-The **Incr.
-Ratio** (Increment Ratio) of the larger divided by the smaller is calculated for use in determining the most cost-effective selection of machine size for a given load.

-If the ratio is lower than 2.0, such as D13 to D14 having a ratio of **1.80**, **prices dropped** less than the doubling of cores and RAM.

-However:

-* other machines do not have such a linear cost structure in Azure.
+That may be why there is a ratio of **1.80** going from D13 to D14 and the largest machine of each group.
+The lower the ratio, the less increase.

 DO THIS:
 Conduct experiment performance test runs on how many transactions can be processed within an hour on a "Standard" App Service (providing network load balancing, autoscale, and backup support) in order to select the righ size of server that can servicie a set of transactions at the lowest overall price.

+This would involve configuration of a load balancer for servers.

+Sample results of such an experiment is presented in the
+<a href="#Calcs"> Calcs Spreadsheet</a>.

+If there were no "dissipation" factor, an 8 core server would process the same number of transactions as 8 one-core servers, say 4800 transactions during a one-hour run, if transactions occured at the rate of 80 transactions per second.

+The total dollars spent ($0.59) divided by the transactions processed is $0.00012 per transaction.

+But what if more transactions were processed by several machines?

+DO THIS:
+In the Calc spreadsheet,
+change the Tot.
+Trans per sec value for the 1 core machines to 100.

+It contains a summary graphic of sample run results showing different runs.

 ## <a name="MultipleServers"> Single vs. Multiple Servers</a>